ListerLab/pfc_development/README.md

-# Human prefrontal cortex development atlas repository
+# Human prefrontal cortex development map repository

-This repository contains the code and supporting information necessary to reproduce the analysis accompanying the manuscript "Human prefrontal cortex development is underpinned by dynamic chromatin and transcriptional changes spanning gestation to adulthood".
+This repository contains the code and supporting information necessary to reproduce the analysis accompanying the manuscript "Cellular dynamics of the developing human brain from gestation to adulthood".

 Note that names of modules and clusters in main and supplementary figures of the manuscript have occassionally be changed for readability.
 A table to